DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 This repository contains a collection of IT cheatsheets to help you quickly reference essential information.
 > You can download the chosen file in PDF format from the catalog provided above.
 ## Contents
-1. OSI Model
+1. OSI model
-2. Domain Hierarchy
+2. Domain hierarchy
 3. Incident handling checklist
+4. Network protocols

 # OSI Model